 It’s not often that I get to meet folks who are great with KNOWING how great they are.
 When I first started blogging, I found myself at all types of events with all types of people, and one July night in 2013, I found myself in the same room as Edward T. Welburn, the Vice President of Global Design for General Motors.
-What’s even SADDER is that my six-year-old cousin Donovan knew about him, and about went crazy when he found out I had met him before.
-IT TOOK A SIX YEAR OLD TO SET ME STRAIGHT!
+What’s even SADDER is that my cousin Donovan (at six years of age when he told me) knew about him, and about went crazy when he found out I had met him before.
+IT TOOK A SIX-YEAR-OLD TO SET ME STRAIGHT!

-Since the Chicago Auto Show is wrapping up tomorrow, it’s only right that we feature a prominent black person from the automobile industry.
-And since we drive a Chevrolet Traverse it’s ONLY right that the person be a former Vice President over the auto manufacturer who produced our beloved vehicle.
+Since the Chicago Auto Show is in high gear at the moment, seriously have you gotten your tickets yet, it’s only right that we feature a prominent Black person from the automobile industry.
+And since we used to drive a Chevrolet Traverse a couple of years ago, it’s ONLY right that the person is a former Vice President over the auto manufacturer who produced our beloved vehicle.

-Here’s a little about Mr. Welburn, according to our good friend Wikipedia, who is now retired from General Motors, but in true automobile lover fashion, he can’t really leave it alone.
+Here’s a little about Mr. Welburn, according to his Wiki link, who happens to be retired from General Motors, but in true automobile lover fashion, he can’t really leave it alone.

-Edward T. Welburn (born December 14, 1950) is an automobile designer and General Motors’ Vice President of Global Design from 2003 to 2016.
+Edward T. Welburn is an automobile designer and was General Motors’ Vice President of Global Design from 2003 to 2016.

 A native of Philadelphia, Welburn was born on December 14, 1950.
 He received a bachelor’s degree in 1972 from the College of Fine Arts at Howard University in Washington, D.C., where he studied sculpture and product design.
 He joined GM at the age of 21,[ and since 2003 has held the same position at General Motors that Harley Earl and Bill Mitchell once held.
 He has a cameo role in the film Transformers: Age of Extinction.

-Welburn was the lead GM designer on the Chaparral 2X Vision GT, a concept car designed for the videogame Gran Turismo 6.[ The car features 4-wheel steer and active aerodynamics, claimed to be similar to a wingsuit, and was made available in December 2014.
+Welburn was the lead GM designer on the Chaparral 2X Vision GT, a concept car designed for the video game Gran Turismo 6.[ The car features a 4-wheel steer and active aerodynamics, claimed to be similar to a wingsuit, and was made available in December 2014.

 In 2016, he announced his retirement from General Motors after 44 years